March 9, 2018

 The horrific stories that have emerged around Harvey Weinstein have certainly got people talking more openly about the prevalence of sexual harassment in the workplace.
 The #MeToo campaign has also struck a chord with many, as personal stories of sexual harassment are shared online, and the general impression is that people are better informed and things are changing for the better.
 But are they really?

 UnionsACT recently conducted a survey amongst the most vulnerable sector of the Australian workforce, our young workers.
 The survey revealed that a disturbing 70 percent of the respondents experienced some form of bullying and harassment on the job.
-The survey also underpinned the reason why only a fraction of these incidents are reported – the fear of losing their job.
+The survey also underpinned the reason why only a fraction of these incidents is reported – the fear of losing their job.

 What is sexual harassment?